“Tell me a story and it will live in my heart forever.”

 Researchers from the University of California, Berkeley have discovered the mechanisms by which an effective story produces an emotional response (4).
-Paul Zak and his team of neuroscientists performed a series of experiments during which they asked subjects to watch a movie about a child with cancer, and recorded their brain activity and hormone levels.
-They discovered that the rising tension portion of the story made the subjects’ bodies produce stress hormones which increased the subjects’ attention and focus.
+Paul Zak and his team of neuroscientists performed a series of experiments during which they asked subjects to watch a movie about a child with cancer and recorded their brain activity and hormone levels.
+They discovered that the rising tension portion of the story made the subjects’ bodies produce stress hormones which in turn increased the subjects’ attention and focus.

 In addition, they noted that once a story had the subjects hooked and maintained their attention for a specific amount of time, they began to empathize with the characters in the story.
-It has long been known that oxytocin, a natural hormone produced by the body, is responsible for feelings of compassion and empathy, and helps us become more aware of social cues.
+It has long been known that oxytocin, a natural hormone produced by the body, induces feelings of compassion and empathy and helps us become more aware of social cues.
 Oxytocin, the researchers found, was responsible for the subjects’ transportation into the protagonist’s view.
 Further, Zak’s team discovered that once they were able to trigger empathy in their subjects, the subjects were far more likely to make charitable donations after the experiment was over.

 Why is storytelling so important to a brand trying to connect with millennials?